colemanbroad/progen/delta.md

     semantics-preserving [...] we only want to preserve enough semantics that we can probabilistically avoid breaking whatever property makes a test case interesting

-However [c-reduce] still runs, fundamentally, on C/C++ source code, while *we are running directly on program IR*.
+However [c-reduce08] still runs, fundamentally, on C/C++ source code, while *we are running directly on program IR*.

 # Trees